-I have been teaching the antenatal classes for 9 years now and my current number of yoga babies is standing at nearly 300!
+I have been teaching the antenatal classes for over 16 years now and my current number of yoga babies is standing at 650!
 My classes are long established in the Bromsgrove area and are fully supported by the local midwives.

 I have had a healthy mix of normal and twin pregnancies over the years and the rate of caesarean births considerable lower than the national average.
 Practicing yoga during pregnancy does not mean that you will have a pain free birth, but you are more likely to have a very natural delivery with less intervention.

 A very big part of the class is about communication, the conversations are always amazing and we have a lot of fun.
 I have felt this to be an integral part of the class as it supports everyone, friendships are formed and strong bonds are made.
 This allows the spirit of yoga to continue after the class and the support network for new Mum’s is invaluable.